tamara-vorobyeva/fantasy-game/README.md

 * **BI Platform:** Yandex DataLens — leveraged for building the interactive dashboard and performing cohort analysis.

 ---
+and isolate anomalous transactions or potential developer test accounts that distort standard averages
 ## 🔍 Research Approach
+Based on the comprehensive dataset this analysis evaluates how character demographics, specifically character races, impact player conversion and the purchasing dynamics of the premium currency.
 * **Data Cleaning & Scope**: The study analyzed a cleaned 2015–2018 real estate dataset for St. Petersburg and Leningrad Oblast towns, filtering out extreme anomalies in area, price, and zero-duration listings to ensure consistency.
 * **Methodological Segmentation**: The analysis separated the data into specific temporary subsets to distinctly track listing publications (supply) and listing removals (completed sales) over time.
 * **Time Lag Integration**: The methodology explicitly incorporated a natural 1–2 month transaction lag, noting that listing removals heavily reflect purchasing decisions made in preceding months.